FateMeetsLuck/dmildew/README.md

 * Write a more complete and robust standard library for the scripting language.
 * Allow super keyword to be used to call base class methods and properties other than the constructor.
 * Allow unicode support for source code text.
-* Reduce parse tree to low level bytecode.
+* Reduce parse tree to low level bytecode (in progress).
 * Implement yield keyword.